rocket-pool/docs.rocketpool.net/docs/en/node-staking/minipools/overview.md

 Before running minipools, please make sure you:

 - Have set up a node machine (or virtual machine) and secured it (via the [Securing your Node](../securing-your-node) guide)
-- Have the Smartnode [installed](../installing/overview) and [configured](../config/overview) on it
+- Have the Smart Node [installed](../installing/overview) and [configured](../config/overview) on it
-- Have a node wallet loaded on your Smartnode
+- Have a node wallet loaded on your Smart Node
 - Synced your Execution and Consensus clients
 - Provisioned your node with [a withdrawal address](../prepare-node.mdx#setting-your-primary-withdrawal-address), set up your [fallback clients](../fallback) (optional), opted into the [Smoothing Pool](../fee-distrib-sp#the-smoothing-pool) (optional), and configured [MEV](../mev.mdx)